Designating a Project under the Impact Assessment Act

 Under subsection 9(1) of the IAA, the Minister may, upon request or on their own initiative, designate a project that is not on the Project List.

-Designation requests may come from:
+Designation requests may come from, but are not limited to:

-Prerequisite for initiating a designation request
+Prerequisites for initiating a designation request

-Following a review of the information received, if it is confirmed that the project is described on the Project List, the Agency will inform the requester in writing.
-If the project is not on the Project List, the Agency will then consider whether the request for designation is complete.
+Following a review of the information received, if it is confirmed that the project is described on the Project List, IAAC will inform the requester in writing.
+If the project is described on the Project List, it is already a designated project and subject to the requirements of the IAA.

 Process for designation requests